theIYD/MaterialLoaders/README.md

 Material Loaders is a small library which contains loaders and spinners which act as small elements of a professional website having a fill of material colors.

+### How to implement a loader ?

+I have found a great resource.
+Go <a href="https://www.w3schools.com/howto/howto_css_loader.asp">here.</a> Follow the instructions over there

 ### Usage

 * Include the **MLoaders.css** or the minified version in `<head>` tag.